auraphp/Aura.Web/README.md

 an `AbstractPage` for action methods, a `Context` class for discovering the request environment, and a `Response` transfer object that describes the eventual HTTP response.
 (Note that the `Response` transfer object is not itself an HTTP response.)
+It also includes a `Signal` interface to handle calls to controller hooks, as well as a `Renderer` interface to allow for different rendering strategies.

-The Aura Web package has no dependencies, and does not impose any particular routing or rendering system on the developer.
+The Aura Web package has no dependencies, and does not impose any particular routing, signalling, or rendering system on the developer.

 Getting Started